michelle083/3013_Algorithms_Michelle/Assignments/A04/README.md

 Presentation covers the following:

-  -Name of the algorithm
+>Name of the algorithm

-  -Category (greedy, recursive, brute force, etc.)
+>Category (greedy, recursive, brute force, etc.)

-  -General description of what the algorithm does or its purpose -A walkthrough describing the steps in the algorithm -The time and space complexity of the algorithm
+>General description of what the algorithm does or its purpose

+>A walkthrough describing the steps in the algorithm

+>The time and space complexity of the algorithm